sccn/sccn.github.io/others/To_do.md

 - Replace

-carthesian with cartesian

-plugin by plug-in

-*OK* by *Ok*

 http with https

-ressource with resource

-bootstraping with bootstrapping

-check-box with checkbox

 () to .m

-insure to ensure

-Matlab to MATLAB

 Printing and editing EEGLAB figures
 -----------------------------------

-To edit pictures saved from Matlab figures so as to format them for publication, we advise the following procedure:
+To edit pictures saved from MATLAB figures so as to format them for publication, we advise the following procedure:

--   Export the figure (*myfigure*) from Matlab as a postscript image (the *.epsc* format) by typing on the Matlab command line
+-   Export the figure (*myfigure*) from MATLAB as a postscript image (the *.epsc* format) by typing on the MATLAB command line

 ``` matlab
        * >> print -depsc myfigure.eps*